yagyesh-bobde/pyofc/README.md

 pyOFC
 =====

 __pyOFC__ allows users to play Open Face Chinese Poker against an advanced and real-time-calculated AI via a colorful and user-friendly command line interface.
+(Pinneapple variant)

 _Markdown and HTML versions of this README are available in the source distribution._